jlmelville/rnndescent/README.md

 * [nndescent](https://github.com/brj0/nndescent), another C++ implementation, with Python bindings.

 ## Old News

+*13 November 2023*.
+I have added most of the metrics that don't need extra parameters for both sparse and non-sparse data, e.g. `braycurtis`, `dice`, `jaccard`, `hellinger` etc. See the `Missing Metrics` section at the end of this README for those which are not implemented.
+There are a few breaking changes (mainly around the hamming metric, see `NEWS.md` for the exact details).

 *06 November 2023* Sparse data support has been added.
 You should be able to use e.g. a `dgCMatrix` with all the methods and currently supported metrics as